oveee92/vaulti/examples/git_diff_tricks.md

 ## Custom wrapper script

-The script basivally tries to verify whether it is a yaml file and contains the string `!vault`.
+The script basically tries to verify whether it is a yaml file and contains the string `!vault`.
 If it does, it passes it to vaulti with the `--view|-r` option, and if not, it just cats it out as it is.

 Content of `~/.local/bin/vaulti_wrapper.sh`: